BluePick/Simultanio/README.md

 To build the project you need to put some mp3 files in the ```audio``` directory and fix the error in ```Node.swift``` You may also need to import or remove the HockeyApp integration.

+## Acknowledgements
+This project was supervised by the brilliant [Clint Heyer](https://github.com/ClintH).

+This project use [Async.swift](https://github.com/duemunk/Async) by Tobias Due Munk.

 ## Disclaimer
 This repository is currently in a very rouch state, if you have problems please contact me.